imjamesruiz/ping/README.md

 - **Statistics**: View detailed statistics and insights about your habits.
 - **Responsive Design**: Works seamlessly on desktop and mobile devices.

+## Ping Feature

+- **Ping**: Stay connected with reminders and notifications to keep your habits on track.
+Ping ensures you never miss a habit-building opportunity.

 ## Getting Started

 ### Prerequisites